Bean aphid (Aphis fabae)

 - azadirachtin-See label for application rates.
 Some formulations are OMRI-listed for organic use.

-- Beauveria bassiana (Mycotrol O) at 0.25 to 1 quart/a.
+- Beauveria bassiana (Mycotrol ESO) at 0.25 to 1 quart/a.
 PHI 0 days.
 REI 4 hr.
 Some formulations are OMRI-listed for organic use.

 - chlorantraniliprole/lambda-cyhalothrin (Besiege) at 0.06 to 0.1 lb ai/a.
 PHI 1 day.
 REI 24 hr.
 Retreatment interval 1 day.
 Do not exceed 0.48 lb ai of lambda-cyhalothrin or 0.2 lb ai of chlorantraniliprole per acre per growing season.
 Suppression only.

 - chlorpyrifos (Lorsban 4E) at 0.5 to 1 lb ai/a.
 PHI 21 days.
 REI 24 hr.
 Postemergence broadcast or sprinkler application.
 Limit 3 treatments of any chlorpyrifos product.
 Retreatment interval 10 days.
 Do not exceed 3 lb ai/a per season.
 Consult label for application details.
-Toxic to fish.
+RESTRICTED USE IN OREGON.

 - Chromobacterium subtsugae (Grandevo) at 0.6 to 0.9 lb ai/a per 100 gal.
 PHI 0 days.
 REI 4 hr.
 OMRI-listed for organic production